 If you aren’t able to confirm this within FullStory, you’ll want to follow the steps outlined in this help article to verify whether FullStory is properly deployed on that page.

-Reason #5: This user has installed a third-party extension to block recording.
+Reason #5: This user has installed a third-party extension or is using strict browser settings that block recording.

-Lastly, if FullStory has never recorded any sessions for a specific user or if you’re able to view some older sessions but no recent ones, it’s always possible that this user has installed a third party extension (such as Ghostery or uBlock) in order to block recording.
+Lastly, if FullStory has never recorded any sessions for a specific user or if you’re able to view some older sessions but no recent ones, it’s always possible that this user has either installed a third party extension (such as Ghostery or uBlock) or has strict browser settings in place which can block recording.
 The best way to confirm this would be to reach out to the user directly.

 Noticing a good chunk of your users are using a third-party extension to block recording?
 You might want to check out the FullStory Relay.
 The FullStory Relay is an open source project that points to your first party domain instead of FullStory's domain, so it should allow you to circumvent script blocking extensions and record these users normally.
 You can learn more about the FullStory Relay here.